BananaLeaf77/MilTrace-Backend/README.md

 It was intended to serve as a backend service for tracking devices, handling HTTP requests, and connecting to a PostgreSQL database.

 ⚠️ **Note:** This project is no longer maintained and **does not currently work**.
 The code is kept here for reference.
+The Hardware (my ESP 32 that suppose to hit these endpoints did not work anymore so idk if this backend still fit for it)

 ---